Cute Upcycled Norwegian Christmas Gnomes in 10 Minutes

 How to Make A Norwegian Christmas Gnome

-- Next put the cap on to the top of the branch.
-Then stick the felt (or wood bead) nose onto the flat face using craft glue.
+Step 3: Next, put the cap onto the top of the branch.
+Then, stick the felt (or wood bead) nose onto the flat face, using craft glue.

-That’s it, this craft is so easy it’s a great one to get the kids to make.
-If they can’t sew they can always glue the felt cap.
+That’s it, these no-sew gnomes only take 10 minutes to make, if that!
+This craft is so easy, it’s a great one to get the kids to make.

 If you liked these gnomes you should check out my Christmas elf.
 Or all my other upcycled and repurposed Christmas crafts.